Cilvyahg/FED_wtrack/async/async.md

 when we create Promise we pass in a function with two parameters that are functions. these two parameters are resolve and reject

 ## SOME() AND EVERY()
+returns a boolean

+## API Authentication (part 1);

+Authentication --> who am I
+Authorization --> what am I allowed to do?

+To regulate this there are API keys.
+This is a key that you send when you make a request (GET POST DELETE PUT PATCH) and that grants you access. when the api key is invalid the server can simply block the access to the API.

+you add the API Key in each header or URL in each of your request and then you are able to access the api 200 ok

+endpoints --> entrances of the API

+You can also withdraw what you want from any vending machine with a euro at the FEBO.
+However, with an API, the administrator can determine that you only have access to certain endpoints with your API key, or that you can submit a GET request to certain endpoints, but do not have POST request access.

+There are several places in your request where an API key can be expected.
+Do you remember the request diagrams?

+Your API key can end up in these places:

+Authorization Header (in the header)
+Basic Auth
+Body Data (in the body)
+Custom Header
+Query String (in the url)

+## API authentication : Token based authentication

+access token contains a string with encrypted data of the user

+The main distinction between these two is: API keys identify the calling project — the application or site — making the call to an API.
+Authentication tokens identify a user — the person — that is using the app or site. they contain more data about the user

+## Spread operator

+spread operator has different function depend on where it it used

+(...array) split an array into indiviual numbers.

+...spread

+using spread in function(a,b,c,d);

+spreading the entire array into different arguments otherwise it would be seen as one argument. each element is passed along as one argument.

+**rest operator**

+(...rest) operator turn is into an array;

+we put the (...rest) in a parameter of a function it collects all remaining arguments into an actual array.